department-of-veterans-affairs/vets-website/content/pages/faq.md

                         <p>A VA staff member will verify your identity.
 They’ll then record your information in the <strong>My Health<em>e</em>Vet</strong> system and confirm you’re eligible for a premium account.
 A copy of your VA Form 10-5345a-MHV will be added to your VA medical record.</p>
                         <p><a href="/facilities/">Find a VA health care facility near you</a>.</p>
                         <p><strong>Note:</strong> When you open or download a PDF file, you create a temporary file on your computer.
 Other people may be able to see this file—and any personal health information you fill in—especially if you’re using a public or shared computer.</p>
-                        <h4>To verify your identity in person and upgrade to a premium DS Logon account</h4>
+                        <h4>To verify your identity in person for a premium DS Logon account</h4>
                         <p>Go to a VA regional office near you.</p>
                         <p><strong>You'll need to:</strong></p>
                         <ul>